fuhaililab/sc2MeNetDrug/upstreamNetwork.md

 ## Introduction

 You can find the upstream network analysis in the "Gene Expression" section.
 Upstream network analysis allows you to find up-regulated ligands and receptors for certain design or test conditions and generate a ligand-receptor intercation network based on the ligand-receptor intercation database.
-For choosing a ligand-receptor intercation database, see [Set up](/setup.md).
+For choosing a ligand-receptor intercation database, please see [Set up](/setup.md).

 <p align="center"><img src="pic/upstreamNetworkAnalysis.png" alt="upstreamNetworkAnalysis" style="zoom:50%;" /></p>